 Streaming benefits a lot from more cores and threads because the response time between user and feed would be faster, hence it is generally accepted that Ryzen CPUs are better in terms of streaming.

-For Karma’s graphics card, his streaming GPU is an Nvidia GeForce RTX 2080 Ti whereas, on his gaming PC, Karma has an Nvidia GeForce RTX 3080.
-In hindsight, the GPU isn’t as important as the CPU when it comes to streaming since most of the encoding is done on the CPU.
-Karma also probably decided to use an RTX 3080 for personal satisfaction while gaming.
+For Karma’s graphics card, his streaming GPU is an Nvidia GeForce RTX 2080 Ti whereas, on his gaming PC, he has an Nvidia GeForce RTX 3080.
+The GPU isn’t as important as the CPU when it comes to streaming since most of the encoding is done on the CPU.

 These two components are what really struck the most to us because the RAM and the motherboard are basically the same in both setups.
 Having two different PCs is an interesting take on two widely different but quite related uses and it really puts into perspective how we should set up our own PCs.